Relational Coordination Collaborative

 See Bolton, Logan & Gittell (2023) Revisiting relational coordination: A systematic review for research findings about the structures that shape relational coordination.

-Relational Model of Organizational ChangeIn order to support and sustain relational coordination, it is helpful to diagnose the existing structures and strengthen them where they are needed.
-To do so, you may use the Organizational Structures Assessment Tool (OSAT).
-See the RC Playbook for guidance on how to use the OSAT as part of a change process.
+Practitioners: To make changes to support and sustain relational coordination, it is helpful to diagnose the existing structures and strengthen them where they are needed.

-Organizational Structures Assessment Tool (OSAT) Worksheet
+You can use the Organizational Structures Assessment Tool (OSAT) for both purposes.

 Organizational Structures Assessment Tool